 The Thriece Project

 The study investigated alternative models of early childhood education, using ways of teaching and learning which nurture relationships.
 It had a focus on the family, educational and social systems in which a child exists.
-It also used a CAT framework, and techniques such as mapping as a methodology.
+It included a CAT framework as part of its model.
+Educational staff learned CAT techniques such as mapping to aid them in understanding and supporting relationships with children and parents which supported learning.

 You can read more about THRIECE at this informative blog on the Early Childhood Ireland site, by Dr Claire Regan and Dr Leah O’Toole: Placing the Child at the Centre of Quality in Early Childhood and Primary Education